$0 Mexico → Spain Work Visa Guide — Quick-Start Checklist

 Reagrupación Familiar (Family Reunification)

-If you are already legally resident in Spain and wish to bring a spouse, children, or dependent parents, the income requirement for family reunification is set at 150% of the SMI for the basic family unit:
+If you are already legally resident in Spain and wish to bring a spouse, children, or dependent parents, the income requirement for family reunification is generally calculated from IPREM, not SMI:

-The sponsor (the person already in Spain) must demonstrate they earn this amount consistently, typically through 3–6 months of payslips or tax declarations.
+The sponsor (the person already in Spain) must demonstrate the applicable amount consistently, using the current documentary requirements and available payslips or tax declarations.

 Employed Work Visa (Cuenta Ajena)